nzbgetcom/nzbget/docs/api/LOGSCRIPT.md

 struct[] logscript(int idfrom, int entries);
 ```

+### Description
-_Loads from disk and returns the log of a specific extension script_
+Loads from disk and returns the log of a specific extension script.

 **NOTE** For the arguments and return values see method [log](LOG.md)